kg4zow/rm2-scripts/rmbackup/README.md

 ### Maybe: Set up a git repository

 You *can* use the directory as a git repository.
 If you do this, you will be able to view the history of the files, and access past versions of the files.

-Also, you *can* also link the repo to a remote server, such as Github or Keybase.
+In addition, you *can* also link the git repo to a remote server, such as Github or Keybase.

 Note that you are not *required* to set up a git repo, or to link it to a remote server.
-The program will check the backup directory for a `.git` directory when it finishes.
-If it exists, it will run a `git commit` command to save the files which changed since the previous commit.

 In the backup directory (i.e. the directory containing the `rmbackup.cfg` file) ...